 Or perhaps slightly inconvenient in not fitting an immerging narrative of ‘native species only’.
 Gets little mention in the current Agriculture Act.

-Climate is one of the biggest ‘influencers’.
+Climate is one of the biggest ‘influencers’ around trees.

 Beech are finding it harder to survive in the UK.
 Flooding and wind-blow knock trees down, hot weather incites forest fires in young plantations, and pest-vectored diseases thrive in the UK’s warm damp climate.

-Compounding all this are complex wildlife conservation conundrums.
-Welfare issues over enforced red deer and mountain hare culls; ground-nesting hen harriers and curlews threatened by both habitat loss to afforestation as well as crows and foxes predators venturing out from thick plantations.
+Compounding all this are complex wildlife and carbon conservation conundrums.
+Welfare issues around enforced red deer and mountain hare culls.
+Ground-nesting hen harriers and curlews threatened by habitat loss to afforestation as well as crows and foxes predators from thick plantations.